High-Tech Home Security Technology Can Lower Your Home Insurance Bill

 Today’s security gadgets have become simpler to use and can monitor even the smallest abnomarlities in your home.
 Many systems, such as the ones offered by Notion, can can be up and running within five minutes or less and send alerts to homeowners via a mobile app.

-It’s little surprise that insurers want homeowners to invest in smart-home technology.
+It’s little surprise that insurers want homeowners to invest in smart-home technology and home security features.
 Anything that can save insurers from having to pay claims helps their bottom lines.

 According to the Insurance Information Institute, in 2014 only 5.3 percent of insured homes filed a claim with their insurance companies.
 But of the claims that homeowners did make that year, 97.3 percent were made for property damage, which includes theft.